-Rare opportunity for a high quality industrial food production building.
-Any food production operation will appreciate the many features of this food prep facility located in Los Angeles in the Southbay neighborhood of Harbor City.
+Rare opportunity to purchase a high quality commissary – industrial refrigerated food production building with hoods and kitchen.
+Any food production operation will appreciate the many features of this food prep facility located in Los Angeles in the South bay neighborhood of Harbor City.
+Use for virtual commissary or ghost kitchen for food delivery to nearby high income areas such as Palos Verdes, Torrance, and Redondo Beach.

 The Los Angeles Downtown Industrial District (LADID) covers 44 blocks, a district with boundaries roughly between Third (on the north) and Eighth and Olympic (on the south), San Pedro (on the west) and Alameda (on the east) Streets.
 Established as a Business Improvement District (BID), this manufacturing and wholesale District is comprised of mostly seafood, fresh and frozen produce, cold storage and other food related services.
 Over 600 properties lie within the LADID boundaries.
 It encompasses a 36 block district between Fourth (on the north) and Eighth (on the south) Streets, San Pedro (on the west) and Alameda (on the east) Streets.